openstack/manila/doc/source/devref/development.environment.rst

 If all goes well, you should get a message something like this::

-  Cinder development environment setup is complete.
+  Manila development environment setup is complete.

-To activate the Cinder virtualenv for the extent of your current shell session you can run::
+To activate the Manila virtualenv for the extent of your current shell session you can run::

      $ source .venv/bin/activate